FranciscoLozCoding/plugin-lorawan-listener/README.md

 ### Another example

-This example takes advantage of the argument `--measurements` and only publishes measurements listed.
+This example takes advantage of the argument `--collect` and only publishes measurements listed.
 All other measurements are ignored

 ```
 name: Lorawan_TestJob